koczadly/xmas-led-controller/README.md

 Feel free to re-use or modify this project to fit your needs, or use as a reference for PCB design or PIC software development.

 ## Outcome
+A range of final images can be found under the [/demo/ folder](/demo).
 <img src="demo/pcb-final.jpg" alt="Final PCB setup" width="600"/>
 <img src="demo/prog1-demo.gif" alt="Tree running program 1's animation" width="300"/>